AnthonyCxx/password-cracker/README.md

 original hashes and cracked passwords separated by a space.
 If a hash was not cracked, the space under the column _CRACKED PASSWORDS_ should be empty.

 # Process

+# License
+This project is available under an MIT license; we are not responsible for how you use this project.